-Generating a Keystore and PEM Certificate for Android App Signing
+Generating a Keystore and Developer Key Certificate for Android App Signing

 if you have a keystore, you can generate a .pem certificate from it using the following: